This blog post was originally posted on November 30, 2014 and was updated on November 3, 2017.

 30. Check out the flamenco show at Cardamomo or Cafetín la Quimera, and the flamenco jazz at Off de la Latina (Calle de los Mancebos, 4).
 Or even better, join us on our Tapas and Flamenco Tour, where we’ll visit an authentic show, and enjoy some classic tapas in locally loved eateries!

 Are we missing anything?!
 What are your favorite Christmas gifts from Madrid?
-And if you could get only one item on the list, what would it be?Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+And if you could get only one item on the list, what would it be?Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)

 Lauren grew up in an Italian-American family where 3-hour meals were the norm.
 After 10 years in the restaurant industry, she moved to Spain where she launched her popular Spanish food blog, Spanish Sabores, and soon after led groups on the first Devour Madrid food tours.